Johnny Isakson, former Georgia Republican US senator, dies | Politics

 Johnny Isakson, former Georgia Republican US senator, dies

-Johnny Isakson, an affable Georgia Republican politician who rose from the ranks of the state Legislature to become a US senator, has died.
-His own views on flashpoint issues such as abortion became more conservative over the years as Georgias own politics shifted from blue to red.
+Johnny Isakson, an affable Georgia Republican politician who rose from the ranks of the state Legislature to become a US senator known as an effective, behind-the-scenes consensus builder, died Sunday.
+He succeeded two years later and went on to serve 17 years in the Georgia Legislature, with time in both the House and Senate.

 - Country: